JanaBaldszun/BlizzAPIs/README.md

 # BlizzAPIs

-still in DEV, do not use it!
+Ready to test!
+Still in dev!!